 Another hugely important aspect of machine learning is not just to find the right person for the job, but the right time.
 Strategic planning should take into account when a role needs to be filled with precision, as well as who is the ideal candidate.
 Machine learning will then be able to optimise a recruitment channel and deliver the proper message to potential candidates.

-An ongoing development
+An ongoing development of people analytics

 It is not just at the point of recruitment that machine learning can help.
 Throughout the employees’ time at the company, people analytics with properly integrated machine learning can also demonstrate to the HR department when an employee needs training, when they are likely to run into problems and when that employee might be best used to fill gaps in other areas.
 These lead to reduced training costs by up to 22%.